RayDarar/Projects-Summer-2019/README.md

 ## Description 🚀
 Two students decided to improve their programming skills by doing cool things !
-Most of the projects ideas from [this repository](https://github.com/florinpop17/app-ideas) and one is updating [this](https://github.com/RayDarar/Labirint).
+Most of the projects ideas came from [this repository](https://github.com/florinpop17/app-ideas) and one is updating [this repo](https://github.com/RayDarar/Labirint).

 ## Projects 📑
 - [ ] Bin2Dec